MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 #### Option 3: The entire organization can access the content

 Some content might be relevant to the entire organization, like reports about organization-wide initiatives.
-With this approach, you share content either via apps or direct access, where the entire organization can access content in an app or by link.
+With this approach, you share content either via apps or direct access, where the entire organization can access content in an app or by a link.

 This approach is beneficial when:

 - Content and the underlying data are suitable for the entire organization.
-- You have processes in place for content consumers to find and understand this content, such as training, office hours, or frequently asked questions (FAQ) pages.
+- You have processes in place for content consumers to find and understand this content, such as [training](fabric-adoption-roadmap-mentoring-and-user-enablement.md#training), [office hours](fabric-adoption-roadmap-mentoring-and-user-enablement.md#office-hours), or frequently asked questions (FAQ) pages.

 > [!WARNING]
 > Generally, you should limit which content is available to the entire organization.
 Some content owners might make apps and links available to the entire organization to circumvent the administrative overhead of managing content access.
 This approach can quickly lead to content oversharing, and users who can't find the content that they need.